agapeteo/book-holistic-multithreading/src/threads_brainstorm.md

 So what is thread?
 Abstraction and potentially leaky abstraction.

 Review of abstraction level in theory and then in practice.

----

-Your program is thread-safe when it has no shared state, but in this case it is unlikely to use hardware in the most efficient way.

----

 History of computing through the lens of efficiency.
 From early operation systems to present day.
 You can use threads to use CPU efficiently.
 We can either create efficient software or keep wasting money on suboptimal algorithms.
 The choice is yours.
 You can safe the world from the farting cows and AOC.